Hate your job? Can’t bear the idea of countless decades doing the same unfulfilling work? Dreaming of a lottery win so you can chuck it all in?

 Cash is not the be-all and end-all of life; it's just a means to an end.
 And what end could possibly worth throwing your life away on a job you don’t enjoy?
 Is a new kitchen, exotic holiday or expensive car ever going to make up having an unfulfilled existence?

 And conversely, if you woke up each morning with a spring in your step, looking forward to spending all day doing what you love, wouldn't you need less money overall to be happy?

 "I hardly have time to myself as it is!
 How will I find the time to retrain?"

 Again, it’s a question of priorities.
 Maybe that Game of Thrones boxset can wait a while.
-Perhaps you'll meet up with friends a little less often (if they’re true friends, they’ll understand).
-And maybe, if you disable the social media apps on your phone for a bit, the world won’t actually come crashing down around you.
+Perhaps you'll meet up with friends a little less often (if they’re real friends, they’ll understand).
+And maybe, if you disable the social media apps on your phone for a bit, the world won’t come crashing down around you.